Marcus Bent: Port Vale

 Rudge was unable to make the most of his new player, as chairman Bill Bell controversially sacked Rudge and hired Brian Horton.
-Played out of position on the left-wing, Bent went 15 games without a goal for the Valiants in 1998–99.
+Played out of position on the left wing, Bent went 15 games without a goal for the Valiants in 1998–99.
 He played nine games in 1999–2000, scoring once against Grimsby Town in a 3–1 win at Vale Park.
 In October 1999, he was sold on to league rivals Sheffield United for £375,000, with Bell eager to cash in on the £75,000 profit.
 He later described moving from Crystal Palace to Port Vale as "my dream blown up in my face" as he struggled to adapt to life outside London, referring to the culture shock he said "Someone said 'All right, Duck', which put me on my toes.
 I thought, 'Why are you calling me Duck?'

 Sheffield United

 Bent became the Blades top scorer in 1999–2000 with 15 league goals in 32 appearances, including a hat-trick past West Bromwich Albion in a 6–0 thrashing at Bramall Lane on 19 February.
-The club had struggled under Adrian Heath, before finding an upturn in results after Neil Warnock stepped into the hot-seat in December.
+The club had struggled under Adrian Heath before finding an upturn in results after Neil Warnock stepped into the hot seat in December.
 He began the 2000–01 campaign in fine form, hitting a hat-trick past Lincoln City in a 6–1 win in the League Cup.
-He was reportedly targeted by former club Crystal Palace for a swap deal of Clinton Morrison and £1.5 million; however manager Alan Smith denied that he had made any such offer.
-He was instead sold to promotion chasing Blackburn Rovers for £2 million in November 2000; the transfer was seen as good business for both clubs.
+Former club Crystal Palace reportedly targeted him for a swap deal of Clinton Morrison and £1.5 million; however, manager Alan Smith denied that he had made any such offer.
+He was instead sold to promotion-chasing Blackburn Rovers for £2 million in November 2000; the transfer was seen as good business for both clubs.